tendermint/liquidity/README.md

 ### 1.1 Broadcast transactions using CLI command-line interface

-Some sample scripts are available in [scripts](https://github.com/tendermint/liquidity/tree/develop/scripts) folder, which will help you to test out the liquidity module interface.
+Sample scripts are provided in [scripts](https://github.com/tendermint/liquidity/tree/develop/scripts) folder to help you to test the liquidity module interface.

 ### 2. Manually set up a local testnet